C2SM/icon4py/model/atmosphere/dycore/docs/scidoc_processor.rst

 Adding scidoc documentation to the code
 ---------------------------------------
-The processor is designed in such a way that the source code needs just a few comment lines for a fully featured documentation page to be automatically generated.
+The processor is designed in such a way that the source code needs only a few comment lines for a fully featured documentation page to be automatically generated.